 Connecticut Medical PoA forms are typically simple, but you or your agent may still have questions.
 The answer may depend on whom you approach, but often some attorneys may not even agree to review documents that they didn't draft.
 A better approach might be through the On Call attorney network.
 With a Premium membership, you can request a document review from an experienced attorney or pose additional questions related to your Medical Power of Attorney.
 As always, we're here for you.

 The fees associated with hiring a lawyer to make a Medical Power of Attorney could be between two hundred and five hundred dollars, based on your location.
 When using Rocket Lawyer, you are not just filling out a Power of Attorney template.
 If you ever need support from a lawyer, your membership provides up to a 40% discount when you hire an attorney from our On Call network.

 With a membership, you can make edits, save it as a Word or PDF file, or print it.
 When you are ready to finish up your Power of Attorney, it will need to be signed.
 Your agent(s) and care providers should get copies of your fully executed document.

 The guidelines for PoA forms will be different in each state; however, in Connecticut, your document will require two witnesses.
 Finally, as a basic rule, witnesses must be 18 years old or older, and no witness should simultaneously be designated as your PoA agent.

-See Connecticut Healthcare Power of Attorney law: Sec.
+See Connecticut Medical/Healthcare Power of Attorney law: Sec.
 19a-575